WEB STANDARDS

 Navigation

 Website menus or navigation need to clearly define the resources available on a website.
-An excessive amount of navigation items should be avoided by leveraging proper categorization and sub-navigation items if needed.
+An excessive amount of navigation items should be avoided by leveraging proper categorization and sub-navigation items.

 Clear Call-to-Actions